JakeSteam/blog-programming/_drafts/2024-10-05-bountyhour-microcontracting-postmortem.md

 > Bounty Hour is a micro-contracting marketplace, loosely based on the "bug bounty" system.
 Development teams who are unable to solve an issue (bug / issue / feature) and require a specialist can submit a bounty, that specialists can pick up.
 The bounty is only paid out when (or if) the work is completed, and may be attempted by multiple specialists.
 Each specialist only has 24hr to complete a bounty, after which it is freed up for another.

-Essentially, it was intended to be a way for specialised software engineers to use some of their spare time to pick up time-sensitive, extremely challenging bounties.
+Essentially, it was intended to be a way for highly skilled software engineers to use some of their spare time to pick up time-sensitive, extremely challenging bounties.

 ### Target audience